96boards/website/_posts/2015-12-23-reference-software-platform-15-12-release.md

 Install instructions, known issues, test reports and instructions to build from source are all published at [https://github.com/96boards/documentation/wiki/RP-Release-2015.12](https://github.com/96boards/documentation/wiki/RP-Release-2015.12).
 Please also check [https://github.com/96boards/documentation/wiki/ReferenceSoftwareEE](https://github.com/96boards/documentation/wiki/ReferenceSoftwareEE) for documentation covering the components released as part of the EE RPB.

-For general questions or support requests, please go to the [96boards.org](https://96boards.org/) Community forum ([https://discuss.96boards.org/](https://discuss.96boards.org/)).
-For development questions and topics, please use the 96Boards.org development mailing-list ([dev@lists.96boards.org](mailto:dev@lists.96boards.org)).

-For bugs related to the 96Boards platforms, please use the 96Boards bug tracking system ([https://bugs.96boards.org/](https://bugs.96boards.org/)).
-For bugs related to the reference software platform release, but on development boards that are not officially part of 96Boards, please use [https://bugs.linaro.org](https://bugs.linaro.org/) instead (e.g. AMD Overdrive and HiSilicon D02).

-For IRC support, please go to the #96boards channel at Freenode.

 **Challenges for the next release (15.03)**: